yalmip/yalmip.github.io/_posts/2016-02-08-Worst-case-inf-norm.md

 optimize([P, Constraints],t)
 ````

-Finally, let us find a shift of the eigenvalues of '''A''', such that the worst-case infinity norm is minimized.
+Finally, let us find a shift of the eigenvalues of **A**, such that the worst-case infinity norm is minimized.

 ````matlab
 s = sdpvar(1);